EndaMagennis/dungeon_dwellers/TESTING.md

  ### Persistent
   ![](documentation/errors/error-checkout-.png)

   I closely followed the payments tutorials from the boutique ado app and tailored where necessary for my own models, and forms.

-However, the virtual card formwould not render at all.
-This meant that when sending the 'payment' there was no intent, and the
+  One persistent issue was due to an improper folder name.
+Once that was resolved, the payment underwent processing but continued to fail due to an error in the form.